 In this post, we’ll explain the fundamentals of API security, including common threats against APIs and the best ways to defend against them so that you can reap the benefits of this technology without the downfalls.

-What Is API Security?
+- What Is API Security?

 APIs sit between third-party developers and a company’s resources.
-Successful API security breaches can be especially harmful to an application and its users, since a hacked endpoint grants direct access to sensitive information.
+These security breaches can harm applications and users, as a hacked endpoint grants direct access to sensitive information.

 Types of API Cyberattacks

 Before we review the best practices to harden your API, we need to know what we’re up against.
-Here are the most common attacks against APIs that you should know:
+Here are the most common attacks against APIs that you should know.